icefoxen/GraphicsEngineInRendy/src/chapter_03.md

 somewhere.

 Anyway!
 You should be able to run this code and you will get...
-STILL an empty window with nothing drawn in it!
-Huzzah!
+STILL an empty window with nothing drawn in it.
+Progress!

 ## Render groups and the `Graph`

-Okay, let's get set up to actually draw something.
-This is what the `Graph` is for.
+Okay, let's get set up to actually do something, even if it's just clearing the screen.
+This is what the
+`Graph` is for.
 It implements a system called a "frame graph", which is almost but not quite entirely unlike a "scene graph" you may have encountered as a method for representing objects in a scene.
 A frame